hashicorp/se-terraform-vault-workshop/docs/azure/vault/slides-vault.md

 name: Vault-KV-Command
 Vault KV
 -------------------------
-The `vault kv` command allows you to interact with Key/Value stores like the one you created in the previous lab.
+The `vault kv` command allows you to interact with Key/Value engines like the one you created in the previous lab.
 Try running `vault kv list` on the KV secrets engine you mounted to see what's inside:

 Commands:
 ```bash